Categories

 The minimum Safari Club International score for a Common Reedbuck is 21.
 Add the length of each horn and the circumference of the bases to get your SCI score.

-Common Reedbuck hunting and the mountain reedbuck and Vaal rhebok make up the reedbuck family shot in South Africa.
+Common Reedbuck hunting, along with the mountain reedbuck, southern mountain reedbuck, and Vaal rhebok, make up the reedbuck family shot in South Africa.

 They have a distinctive “whistle” when alerted and use it significantly when indicating danger to others.